← Part of Ignite AI Consulting

 Every output is human-reviewed.

 AI produces drafts and proposals.
-Nothing leaves the loop without the image-bearer reviewing and approving.
+Nothing leaves the loop without us reviewing and approving.
 The default for most work.

 Light-Touch